A Guide to a Successful Employee Onboarding Process for New Hires

 The employee should be enthusiastic about joining the organization.
 As a result, when designing the onboarding process, you should account for the waiting period.

-#4: The joining day
+#4: The Joining Day

 This is the 4th stage of the new employee onboarding process flow.
 The first day of work for any employee is critical.
 People are usually excited, happy, and nervous.
 As an L&D manager, it is your responsibility to make them feel at ease and welcome in the new office.
 This will give the new employees a sense of belonging.